-Overcome performance anxiety as an an introvert – and be seen, valued and recognised for who you are
+Overcome performance anxiety – and be seen, valued and recognised for who you are

 You know you have a special gift.
 Something you can’t keep to yourself and even if you’re not very clear what “it” is.
 You know you have to allow this gift to be seen if you’re going to move to the next level in your life.
 This may be in your career, or because you’re seeking a beautiful person to share your life with, or because you feel strongly called to move in a new direction.

-You’ve been to to all the seminars about how to be more successful, read all the books about what you need to do achieve your goal.
-You know what you should do, but if you’re an introvert you can’t see how you’re going to carry that out.
+You’ve been to all the seminars about how to be more successful.
+You’ve read all the books about what you need to do to achieve your goal.
+You know what you should do.
+But if you’re an introvert you can’t see how you’re going to carry that out.

 Fear of the Spotlight

 Because most of the things you need to do require you to do things you’re not very comfortable doing.
 It requires you to be in the spotlight and you have a love-hate relationship with the spotlight.
 It may also require you to socialise, go to parties and networking events – and your pet hate – get on the telephone and talk to people you don’t know and feel you need to impress.